-We thought the price was a bit steep, so we decided to go by ourselves with our car, to discover each spot.
+We thought the price was a bit steep, so we decided to go by ourselves in our car, to discover each spot.
 We too had the Sound of Music soundtrack, on a cd in the car, and we got to see everything in our own pace, without being surrounded by 30 other people.

 DIY Sound of Music tour – In Salzburg

 Mirabell Palace and Gardens